 Mr. Si Tho was appointed to the Board on 2 September 2005.
-He started his career in the early 80's with Komputer Usaha Sdn Bhd, which he contributed vastly in development and project management.
+He started his career in the early 80's with Komputer Usaha Sdn Bhd, where he contributed vastly to development and project management.
 In 1987, he joined Power Computer Supplies Sdn Bhd, a company principally involved in software development for general insurance companies, where he was involved in managing, planning, directing and monitoring IT development activities.
 From 1996 to 2001, he was involved in providing general consultancy services.
-In 2001, he joined ETSC Dotcom Sdn Bhd (now known as e-Resource.com Sdn Bhd), a company involved in conducting research and development in RFID applications.
-The company successfully developed the electronic locate, identify and track engine (e-LIT engine), an RFID-based application which was tested in collaboration with University Sains Malaysia with commendable results.
-In 2002, he was appointed the Executive Director of Rexit Solutions and subsequently acquired Rexit Solutions through Rexit Venture in 2003.
-His vision and leadership is essential in establishing and managing the Rexit Group.
+In 2001, he joined e-Resource.com Sdn Bhd, a company involved in conducting research and development in RFID applications.
+The company successfully developed the electronic locate, identify and track engine (e-LIT engine), an RFID-based application that was tested in collaboration with University Sains Malaysia with commendable results.
+In 2002, he was appointed as the Executive Director of Rexit Solutions and subsequently acquired Rexit Solutions through Rexit Venture in 2003.
+His vision and leadership are essential in establishing and managing the Rexit Group.

 Mr. Si Tho is a Member of the Options Committee.
-He attended all the four (4) Board meetings held in the financial year ended 30 June 2022.
+He attended all four (4) Board meetings held in the financial year ended 30 June 2023.